Home

 }

-• k - Timestamp key (ISO 8601 format)
+• k - Timestamp key (unix timestamp in milliseconds)

 • d - Array of series values